-For instance, you can create an after school routine that includes a snack and a few minutes of homework.
-Make sure your kids keep their desks and learning areas clutter-free.
-Encourage them to insert folders and library books into their backpacks as needed.
+For instance, you can create an after-school routine that includes a snack and a few minutes of homework assignments.
+Make sure your child keeps her desk and learning areas clutter-free.
+Encourage her to insert folders and library books into her backpacks as needed.

-These rules and routines make your daily life conducive for learning, setting the expectation that school is important.
+These routines make your daily life set for learning, setting the expectation that school is important.

-“When I go to college, can I still show you my weekly work?” my son asked me one day.
+“When I go to college, can I still show you my weekly work?” my son asked me.

 He was talking about our Friday review of the worksheets he did during preschool.
 In his innocence, he assumed we’d continue to review his worksheets well into his college years.

 Aside from the cuteness of this scenario, what pleased me most was his assumption of going to college.
-There was no question—after high school, he wanted to go to college.
+There was no question—after high school, he was going to college.

 I know folks who grew up without that expectation and felt that getting themselves into and through college was more difficult.
 They had to navigate through the enrollment process alone, or their parents didn’t understand why they even needed a degree.

 Not everyone who goes to college finds success, just as not everyone who doesn’t go to college are struggling.
-But college offers plenty of opportunities, like a boost in income and less unemployment, an environment dedicated to the love of knowledge, and finding lifelong friendships.
+But college offers plenty of opportunities in the long term.
+Higher income and less unemployment and developing lifelong passions are a few.

 It’s not a bad place to be.

-In fact, the next time you take a trip with a nearby college, take a few hours to visit the campus.
+In fact, the next time you take a trip to a place with a nearby college, take a few hours to visit the campus.
 Make it a habit to include college visits during your vacations (many offer campus tours).

-6. Show how school will impact their future
+6. Show how school will impact your child’s future

-People sometimes scoff at school assignments, wondering how sentence syntax and the Pythagorean theorem would help them in adulthood.
+People can scoff at school, wondering how sentence syntax and the Pythagorean theorem would help them in adulthood.

-Granted, we don’t apply everything we learn in school to everyday life.
-The details we learn in history and the homework assignments we pored through might not matter.
+Granted, we don’t always apply topics we learn in school to everyday life.
+The details we learn in history and the homework lessons we pored through might not matter.

 But more often than we realize, they do.

 To this day, I still use many of the math applications I learned in elementary school to find percentages.
-Decades later the multiplication tables have helped me in daily life (and I never thought I was a person who “loved math”).
+Decades later, multiplication tables have helped me in daily life (and I never thought I was a person who “loved math”).

-And most importantly, the opportunities we get from having gone to school.
-We have more opportunities that might not be there had we not gone to school or done well.
-The more we value school, the more chances and choices your kids can make in adulthood.
+And most importantly, highlight the opportunities you get from having gone to school.
+You have more opportunities that might not be there had you not gone to school or done well.
+The more we value school, the more chances and choices we can make in adulthood.

-This is especially useful if they already have aspirations of how they want to contribute to the world.
-One might want to be a teacher, a farmer, or the person to create solar-powered cars.
-Another might want to own a restaurant, a bookstore, or create recipes.
+This is especially useful if your child already has aspirations of how she wants to contribute to the world.
+She might want to be a teacher, a farmer, or the person to create solar-powered cars.
+Or she might want to own a restaurant, a bookstore, or create recipes.

-If kids see the opportunities from going to school, they’re more likely to see it as a benefit, not another obstacles to get through.
+If she sees the opportunities from going to school, she’s more likely to see it as a benefit, not another obstacle to get through.

 I truly believe that we can do simple changes to get kids interested in school.
 Start by filling your home with books to show that you value reading and learning.
-Watch how you talk about school and avoid making it seem like something to dread.
+Have a positive attitude about school and avoid making it seem like something to dread.

 Continue to learn during long school breaks, and create rules and routines around school in your home.
-Raise college-bound kids with eyes set on higher education, and discuss how school impacts their future, including things they’re excited to do.
+Set your eyes on higher education, and discuss how school impacts your child’s future, including things he’s excited to do.

 School does not have to be the drudgery we often see or hear about.
-Even with exciting weekend plans or a fun summer break, your kids can still look forward to school just as much.
+Even with exciting weekend plans or a fun summer break, your child can still have the motivation for school just as much.

 Get more tips: